Demystifying the PageRank and HITS Algorithms...Or just enough linear algebra to master network-based ranking methods

-There is a ton of information on the internet about how search engines work and the webpage ranking algorithms that run 'under the hood'.
+There is a ton of information on the internet about how search engines work.
+One important aspect of of the final ranking in any given search is based on webpage ranking algorithms that run 'under the hood'.
 The hyperlink, network-based algorithms known as PageRank and HITS are the two most prominent examples of such methods.
-However, much of the information on these methods is either misleading or confusing, and really require only a little bit of mathematics to understand well.
-Unfortunately, most explanations on websites are couched in language of linear algebra and "eigenvalues", which often obscures the relatively simply ideas underlying them.
+However, much of the information on these methods is either misleading or confusing, and really does require only a little bit of mathematics to understand well.
+The main idea is that the rank of any page is dependent on the number of backlinks (or in-links) to that page, and the importance or quality of the pages that contain those backlinks.
+Unfortunately, most explanations of how this is precisely computed uses the language of linear algebra and "eigenvalues", which often obscures the relatively simply ideas underlying them.
 Here is an attempt to make these algorithms more accessible by boiling down the math to the essential details.

-Let G be a directed graph and let A(G)=A be the adjacency matrix where A[i,j] = 1 if (i,j) is an arc, is 0 otherwise.
+Let G be a directed graph.
+We think of the nodes of G as webpages and the directed arcs as hyperlinks.
+Let A(G)=A be the adjacency matrix where A[i,j] = 1 if (i,j) is an arc, is 0 otherwise.
 The ith row of A is the (characteristic) vector representing all the out-neighbors of the ith node, and the jth column of A is the vector representing the in-neighbors of the jth node.
-The transpose matrix At has the roles reversed, where the ith row of At is the vector representing all the in-neighbors of the ith node, and the jth column of At is the vector representing the out-neighbors of the jth node.
+The transpose matrix A' has the roles reversed, where the ith row of A' is the vector representing all the in-neighbors of the ith node, and the jth column of A' is the vector representing the out-neighbors of the jth node.

 Matrix multiplication can give simple algebraic representations of graph structures.
-For example, the square of the adjacency matrix A2 has as its [i,j]th entry the number of 2-hop paths from ith node to jth node.
-And the product AtA has as its [i,j]th entry the number of nodes that are common in-neighbors to both the ith and jth node.
-Note how AtA is a symmetric matrix, likewise AAt is also symmetric.
+For example, the square of the adjacency matrix A^2 has as its [i,j]th entry the number of 2-hop paths from ith node to jth node.
+And the product A'A has as its [i,j]th entry the number of nodes that are common in-neighbors to both the ith and jth node.
+Note how A'A is a symmetric matrix, likewise AA' is also symmetric.
+Symmetric matrices have the property that the [i,j]th entry matches the [j,i]th entry for all pairs i,j.

 Stochastic Matrices